matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `thumbnail_sizes`

 List of thumbnails to precalculate when an image is uploaded.
-Associated settings are:
+Associated sub-options are:
 * `width`
 * `height`
 * `method`: i.e. `crop`, `scale`, etc.